 All of the so-far mentioned papers that apply MPC to epidemic models are concerned with simulation studies that provide valuable information on how best to manage epidemics.
-However, none of them investigate two very important aspects of an MPC controller: \emph{stability} of the closed-loop system (will the closed-loop state asymptotically reach a desired controlled equilibrium point?) and \emph{recursive feasibility} of the finite-horizon OCP (will there exist a solution to the OCP on the next iteration of the loop in the MPC algorithm?).
-To our knowledge, the only papers applying MPC to epidemics that also explicitly look at stability and recursive feasibility are \cite{kohler2018dynamic}, \cite{watkins2019robust} and our recent paper, \cite{sauerteig2022model}.
-In \cite{kohler2018dynamic} the authors model an SIS epidemic as a continuous Markov process and consider the dynamics of the mean-field approximation.
-They present two MPC approaches to eliminate the disease: an economic and cost-optimal MPC.
-Stability and recursive feasibility are guaranteed by including a suitable terminal cost in the OCP, which needs to satisfy a Lyapunov-like decrease condition.
-The paper \cite{watkins2019robust} presents robust economic MPC of a stochastic susceptible-exposed-infected-vigilant (SEIV) model, that does not utilise the mean-field approximation.
-Stability of the closed-loop is guaranteed by including a stability constraint function in the finite-horizon OCP.
+However, none of them investigate two very important aspects of an MPC controller: \emph{stability} of the closed-loop system, i.e., the question whether the closed-loop trajectory asymptotically reaches a desired controlled equilibrium point, and \emph{recursive feasibility}.
+The latter ensures that the finite-horizon OCP is solvable at every time instant provided existence of a solution at the very beginning (initial feasibility).
+To our knowledge, the only papers applying MPC to epidemics that also explicitly look at stability and recursive feasibility are \cite{kohler2018dynamic}, \cite{watkins2019robust}, and our recent paper~\cite{sauerteig2022model}.